rbedia/dkac/README.md

 DKAC is a bare bones implementation of the GWC2 standard documented at http://gnucleus.sourceforge.net/gwebcache/newgwc.html

-Running dkac on Red Hat's OpenShift PaaS
+Running DKAC on Red Hat's OpenShift PaaS
 ===========================================

-You can quickly get a public instance of DKAC running with a free Openshift account.
+You can quickly get a public instance of DKAC running with a free OpenShift account.

 Create an account at http://openshift.redhat.com/